duanwujie/debian-policy-chinese/policy/ch-customized-programs.rst

 - Be able to emulate a DEC VT100 terminal, or a compatible terminal.

-- Support the command-line option ``-e command``, which creates a new terminal window [#]_ and runs the specified command, interpreting the entirety of the rest of the command line as a command to pass straight to exec, in the manner that ``xterm`` does.
+- Support the command-line option ``-e command``, which creates a new terminal window [#]_ and runs the specified command.  <command> may be multiple arguments, which form the argument list to the executed program.
+In other words, the behavior is as though the arguments were passed directly to ``execvp``, bypassing the shell.
+  (``xterm``'s behavior of falling back on using the shell if ``-e`` had a single argument and exec failed is permissible but not required.)

 - Support the command-line option ``-T title``, which creates a new terminal window with the window title title.